router5/router5.github.io/_guides/router-options.md

 ## Optional trailing slashes

 By default, the router is in "strict match" mode.
 If you want trailing slashes to be optional, you can set `trailingSlash` to a truthy value.

+## Automatic clean up

+When you register a component with the router (using `.registerComponent(routeName, component)`) and if `autoCleanUp` is set to true, the router will automatically deregister that component if `routeName` is no longer active.
+It saves you having to call `.deregisterComponent`.

+The same logic is applied with node listeners (and not route or global listeners) in router5 listeners plugin.